 The Digital Museum of Canada

 Digital Museum Canada (DMC) is formerly known as the Virtual Museum of Canada.
 The virtual museum used to have a huge network of heritage organizations and a database of online exhibitions.
-Presently, it’s a program that calls for funds and invests in online projects that engage the audience by Canadian museums and heritage organizations.
+Presently, it’s a program that calls for funds and invests in online projects that engage the audience of Canadian museums and heritage organizations.

 The database of DMC has a long list of funded projects in different subjects that will surely open your mind to many aspects and new knowledge.
 In truth, the virtual museum’s broad directory includes Art, Cultures, Heritage, History, Indigenous, Industry, Media, Military, Nature, Science, and Sport.
-Does it sound interesting yet for you to explore?
+Does it sound interesting for you to explore?